Worth a Hike to Get Here

 484 Meriden Rd., Middlefield

-I went to lunch at Guida’s (now officially called New Guida’s for some inexplicable reason) towards the tail-end of my all-day weekday CTMQ day.
+I went to lunch at Guida’s (now officially called New Guida’s) towards the tail-end of an all-day weekday CTMQ day.
 I was pretty worn out but also pretty darn hungry.
 I was actually excited for my 10-inch hot dog.

-Guida’s is one of the rare “Eat Before You Die” joints that I didn’t need a map to find.
-That’s because it happens to lie right on the Mattabesett Trail in Middlefield (CTMQ’s hike here) which is a definite treat for hikers who end a section here, for they have great ice cream as well.
+Guida’s is one of the rare Roadfood “Eat Before You Die” joints that I didn’t need a map to find.
+That’s because it happens to lie right on the Mattabesett Trail in Middlefield (CTMQ’s hike here) which is a definite treat for hikers who end a section here.
+They have great ice cream as well.

 Guida’s was established in 1946 as a tiny seasonal road side hot dog stand.
 In 1953, the late Bill Guida purchased the tiny stand with the surrounding property.
 As the taste for his 10″ hot dogs grew in popularity, he then decided to build this restaurant in 1957.

 It still maintains that “Happy Days” 50’s feel to it and they even host hot rod nights in the summer.
 And if all that isn’t enough for you to enjoy lunch at Guida’s, maybe this somewhat odd blurb from their website will do the trick:

 “Did you know that all of our menu items are made with brand name products?
 A few examples: Martin Rosol’s, Wonder Bread, Boar’s Head, Land O Lakes, Heinz Ketchup, etc…”